 (E is a third above C)

-Try this: In the context of a band, if you play Am7 while the bassist is playing C root, it sounds like C major 6th.
-(Neat huh!?)
+In the context of a band, if you play Am7 while the bassist is playing C root, it sounds like C major 6th.
+Pretty neat, right?
 Again, in a band context, if you play Em7 while the bassist is playing C root, it sounds like C major 9th.
-(Even neater huh?!?!)
-How is that happening?
-The pictured example clearly demonstrates that the notes in Em are in fact the same as Cmaj without the root:
+How is this happening, exactly?
+The following diagram shows us that an Em triad is the same as Cmaj7 without the root.

-Other chords in the key (or outside of the key for that matter) may offer interesting options for jazz guitar chord substitutions.
+Other chords in the key – or outside of the key, for that matter – may offer interesting options for jazz guitar chord substitutions.
 They are yours to discover.
-Analyze, research, explore and make sure it sounds good to you!
+Analyze, research, explore to make sure it sounds good to you!
 It is not as simple as merely knowing the musical math.
 You have to figure out which voicings fit the best and which you might want to avoid in certain situations.

-Or, more generically: Play a diminished on the 3rd, 5th, b7th or b9th of any dom7(b9) chord.
+Or, more simply, play a diminished 7th chord from the 3rd, 5th, b7th or b9th of any dom7(b9) chord.

 Part 2: On Chord Progressions